chisness/chisness.github.io/_posts/2020-09-21-monte-carlo-rl-and-blackjack.md

 The numerator is how frequent the action chosen by the behavioral policy is also chosen by the target policy.
 Since the target policy is fixed it is either always choosing that action or never choosing it, resulting in the above cases, respectively.

+Over a single hand episode, we multiply the $$\rho$$ values together for each state and append the result of this multiplication to a list of rhos.
+We also append the return for this hand episode to a list of returns.

-We accumulate a $$\rho$$ importance sampling ratio and $$G$$ return for each episode and multiply them together to result in the weighted return.
-These are accumulated over all episodes, i.e. the final episode weighted return is the sum of all previous returns and the final return.
+We accumulate the $$\rho$$ importance sampling ratio and $$G$$ return for each of the 10,000 episodes and multiply them together to result in the weighted return.
+These are then accumulated over all episodes, i.e. the final episode weighted return is the sum of all previous returns and the final return.

 Finally, to estimate the value of the state, we divide the weighted returns by the number of episodes for the ordinary case and divide by the $$\rho$$ values for the weighted case.
 The mean squared error of both are plotted below: